debezium/debezium-incubator/debezium-connector-db2/README.md

 * `database.dbname` - the name of the database that your integration test will use; there is no default
 * `database.hostname` - the IP address or name of the host where the Docker container is running; defaults to `localhost` which is likely for Linux, but on OS X and Windows Docker it will have to be set to the IP address of the VM that runs Docker (which you can find by looking at the `DOCKER_HOST` environment variable).
 * `database.port` - the port on which DB2 is listening; defaults to `50000` and is what this module's Docker container uses
-* `database.user` - the name of the database user; defaults to `mysql` and is correct unless your database script uses something different
+* `database.user` - the name of the database user; defaults to `db2inst1` and is correct unless your database script uses something different
-* `database.password` - the password of the database user; defaults to `mysqlpw` and is correct unless your database script uses something different
+* `database.password` - the password of the database user; defaults to `admin` and is correct unless your database script uses something different

 For example, you can define these properties by passing these arguments to the JVM:

-    -Ddatabase.dbname=<DATABASE_NAME> -Ddatabase.hostname=<DOCKER_HOST> -Ddatabase.port=3306 -Ddatabase.user=mysqluser -Ddatabase.password=mysqlpw
+    -Ddatabase.dbname=<DATABASE_NAME> -Ddatabase.hostname=<DOCKER_HOST> -Ddatabase.port=50000 -Ddatabase.user=db2inst1 -Ddatabase.password=admin

 When you are finished running the integration tests from your IDE, you have to stop and remove the Docker container before you can run the next build: